Last Updated on August 31, 2021 by Thinkster

 Moving can be a stressful time for your entire family.
 There’s a lot to do and keep track of, and physically moving your belongings can be exhausting.
-If you’re planning to move this summer – whether it’s across town or to another city, state or region – there’s a lot to consider, especially how the move might affect your children.
+If you’re planning to move this summer – whether it’s across town or to another city, state, or region – there’s a lot to consider, especially how the move might affect your children.

-Christina Steinorth, the author of “Cue Cards for Life: Gentle Reminders for Better Relationships” and a licensed psychotherapist in Santa Barbara, Calif., talks about moving and the stress on kids.
+Christina Steinorth, the author of “Cue Cards for Life: Gentle Reminders for Better Relationships,” and a licensed psychotherapist in Santa Barbara, Calif., talks about moving and the stress on kids.
 She says that “moving brings feelings of sadness because of all the losses involved — the loss of school, the loss of friends, the loss of trusted teachers, babysitters and the loss of certain routines.”

 Fortunately, there are ways to make the transition easier and minimize the impact the move will have on your child’s schooling.

-Online tutoring is one way to provide your child an added layer of stability during the moving process.
+Online math tutoring is one way to provide your child an added layer of stability during the moving process.
 At Thinkster, our focus is on online math tutoring, but the benefits of online tutoring below during a summer move can be applied to any subject that your student needs help with.

 This benefit is equally valuable when you are moving.
-If you were changing cities, states or regions, but only working with a tutor in person, your student would have to deal with losing access to someone they have been working closely with and likely trust.
+If you were changing cities, states or regions, but only working with a math teacher in person, your student would have to deal with losing access to someone they have been working closely with and likely trust.
 With online tutoring, you can keep the tutor you have no matter where you live.